sudosoph/docs/content/reference/cli.md

     The section.io CLI is currently distributed via a public repository on GitHub.
 The preferred way to obtain the CLI is to clone the public repository to your local machine.
 For this you will need Git installed.

     You can download Git for most platforms from <http://git-scm.com/>.
-If you prefer a graphical interface you might consider [GitHub for Windows], [GitHub for Mac], or [SourceTree] (for both).
+If you prefer a graphical interface you might consider [GitHub for Windows], [GitHub for Mac], or [SourceTree].

     Once you have git installed you can clone the section.io CLI repository using this clone URL: